 Not to say Jiu Jitsu doesn’t have its flaws in a self defense situation.
 Particularly if you try to use sport Jiu Jitsu techniques in an altercation on the street it could go bad.
 Don’t ever try to pull guard on the streets or you’ll be waking up in a hospital.

 But in my opinion compared to boxing, Jiu Jitsu is a better option for self defense.
 Knowing grappling will make you better equipped to protect yourself against an attacker.
 At the end of the day, most street fights end up on the ground pretty quickly and if you don’t have a solid base of grappling you’re going to be in trouble.
+Either way, both boxing and Jiu Jitsu can certainly be lethal with the right skillset.

 One final consideration for self-defense is that boxing is more of a “high variance” fighting style than Jiu Jitsu.
 If you’re trading punches, even someone untrained has the potential to land a lucky devastating blow.
 In a ground fight however, a blue belt or higher in Jiu Jitsu is going to dismantle an untrained opponent 99% of the time.